 How to store CO2 with Northern Lights

-Northern Lights has reserved a total capacity of 0.8 million tonnes of CO2 per year for the Heidelberg Materials cement factory in Brevik and the Hafslund Oslo Celsio waste-to-energy plant, to fulfill our obligations as the transport and storage component of Longship, the Norwegian Government’s full-scale carbon capture and storage project.
+Reserved Capacity: Northern Lights has reserved a total capacity of 0.8 million tonnes of CO2 per year for the Heidelberg Materials cement factory in Brevik and the Hafslund Oslo Celsio waste-to-energy plant, to fulfill our commitment as the transport and storage component of Longship, the Norwegian Government’s full-scale carbon capture and storage project.

-Beyond that, we are engaging with emitters around Europe, who are considering using the Northern Lights infrastructure to help them decarbonise.
+Engagement with European Emitters: Beyond that, we are engaging with emitters around Europe, who are considering using the Northern Lights infrastructure to help them decarbonise.
+Northern Lights has signed three commercial agreements for cross-border CO₂ transport and storage with Yara Sluiskil, Ørsted, and Stockholm Exergi.

 • What is the CO₂ source?